 The causes of infertility have been studied and being attributed to may factors such as managemental, bacterial (Al-Qarawi, 2005; Wernery, 1991; Shalash and Nawito, 1963).
 Endometritis is an important factor in infertility.
 Free radicals play an important role in endometritis and we have investigated their possible role and scavenging systems in endometritis in camels.
-The plasma concentration of Malondialdehyde (MDA) and erythrocyte Glutathione Peroxidase (GPx) activity was compared in healthy camels and in camels with endometritis.
+The plasma concentration of Malondialdehyde (MDA) erythrocyte Glutathione Peroxidase (GPx) activity was compared in healthy camels and in camels with endometritis.
 During lipid peroxidation, MDA, a highly reactive dialdehyde, which is the end product of Poly Unstarurated Fatty Acid (PUFAs), can be generated.
 The level of MDA was significantly increased while GPx activity was decreased in the mares with endometritis.
-GPx is consumed by increased lipid peroxidation in purebred Arabian mares affected with endometritis (Yaralioglu-Guroze et al., 2005).
+GPx is consumed by increased lipid peroxidation in purebred Arabian mares affected with endometritis (Yaralioglu-Gurgoze et al., 2005).
 Parenteral administration of a single injection of vitamin E before parturition may decrease the incidence of metritis in dairy cows (Erskine et al., 1997).
+Therefore, it is crucial for the reproductive system to be well-guarded against oxidative injury, which may lead to infertility.
+Free radicals are highly reactive and oxidized lipids, amino acids and carbohydrates as well as causing DNA mutations.
+Reactive oxygen species therefore, may have been implicated as an aetiological factor of a wide range of diseases.
+The objective of this study was to compare the antioxidant status and degree of oxidative stress in healthy and camels with endometritis.